paulstuart/yt-transcript/README.md

 A Go library and CLI tool for fetching and processing YouTube video transcripts.

+This is effectively a wrapper around a github.com/horiagug/youtube-transcript-api-go, with the sole focus on returning text that is immediately useful, as youtube's transcript data is chunked in a way that make it challenging to work with as a full text document.

 ## Features

 - Fetch YouTube video transcripts by video ID or URL